 On the floor in front of the night stand Amy found her giant purse and fished out the satin pouch containing the majority of her livelihood for the past decade and a half.
-The weight of the cards slid, in a solid feeling mass, inside of the silky pouch.
+The weight of the cards slid in a solid feeling mass inside of the silky pouch.
 She unfastened the drawstring and slid the deck into her hands and sat up.
 It had been a long time since she had read cards for any reason in the space where she slept.
-Other than a card now and then when away form the office, she reserved reading for in the office.
-But these were different times and she desperately needed some unbiased guidance.
-Amy sat up and propped herself against the bolster pillows Maddy had on the bed and shuffled the deck.
+Other than a card now and then when out and about, she reserved reading for in the office.
+But these were different times and she needed some unbiased guidance.
+Amy sat up and propped herself up against the bolster pillows Maddy had at the head of the bed and shuffled the deck.
 After a couple minutes she turned up three cards: Nine of Wands, The Wheel, The Paige of Cups.
 The cards never lied.
 Yes, she had a life changing experience from which she was recovering.
 But who, or what was the Paige of Cups?
 Certainly not Leon.
-Though not close friends, they had known each other for a while now.
+Though not super close, they had known each other for a while now.
 Juno?
 Maddy?
 Certainly not her attacker.
 She wasn't interested in any creative or business ventures with anyone who would harm her that way.
-As Amy was putting the cards back in their pouch and the pouch back in her bag her phone rang.
-It was Miriam Gomez, a steady client of the past five years.
+As Amy was putting the cards back in their pouch and back in her bag her phone rang.
+It was Miriam Gomez, a steady client.